CLICK THIS LINK TO VISIT GETTYSBURG REMEMBERED SITE

 Today Tunison sculptures can be found in galleries, private collections and museums nationwide and throughout the world as well as historical societies and the following prestigious museums; The West Point Military Museum in NY, The New York State Military Heritage Museum in Saratoga Springs, NY, The U.S. Cavalry Museum at Ft.
 Riley, Kansas, The National Museum of the Civil War Soldier at Pamplin Historical Park near Petersburg, Va, The Atlanta Cyclorama, Georgia, and The Motts Military Museum in Ohio.

-I wish to thank Ron and Alice Tunison for providing the photographs of the sculptor and his works.
-Ron has great skill with clay and Alice has equally great skill as a photographer.
+I am thankful that Ron and Alice Tunison provided the photographs of the sculptor and his works prior to Ron's passing.
+Ron had great skill with clay and Alice has equally great skill as a photographer.

 Tunison putting the finishing touches on the full size clay model of the Crawford.